-The Setup Assistant, second generation of Belkin's renowned Easy Install Wizard, takes the guesswork out of setting up your Modem Router.
-This automatic software determines your network settings for you and sets up the Modem Router for connection to your Internet Service Provider (ISP).
-In a matter of minutes, your Modem Router will be up and running on the Internet.
+The Setup Assistant, second generation of Belkin's renowned Easy Install Wizard, takes the guesswork out of setting up your Router.
+This automatic software determines your network settings for you and sets up the Router for connection to your Internet Service Provider (ISP).
+In a matter of minutes, your Router will be up and running on the Internet.

-Note: Setup Assistant software is compatible with Windows 2000, XP, Vista or Mac OS 10.3/10.4.
-If you are using another operating system, the Modem Router can be set up using the Alternate Setup Method described in this User Manual (see page 23).
+Note: Setup Assistant software is compatible with Windows 2000 and XP.
+If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page 22).

-Integrated N1 Wireless Access Point
+Integrated Wireless G Plus MIMO Access Point

-N1 MIMO is an exciting new wireless technology based on the draft IEEE 802.11n specification.
-It employs MIMO (Multiple Input Multiple Output) smart-antenna technology that achieves data rates of up to 300Mbps.\ Actual throughput is typically lower than the connected data rate and will vary depending on your networking environment.
+Wireless G Plus MIMO is an exciting new wireless technology.
+It employs MIMO (Multiple Input Multiple Output) smart-antenna technology that achieves data rates above the standard 802.11g throughput.
+Actual throughput is typically lower than the connected data rate and will vary depending on your networking environment.